neivv/aice/Documentation.md

 `useweapon` also allows specifying any weapon to used, `useweapon` spawns the bullet on top of target regardless of its `weapons.dat` configuration, making it less useful than `fireweapon` with certain weapons.

+You can use `with {}` block to set spritelocals in the created weapon.
+See [create\_unit examples][with-example] for more information.

+Note that since `fireweapon` behaves as `castspell`, it will respect the rarely used weapons.dat targeting flags, and do nothing if the targeting flags prevent attacking the current target unit.

 ### playfram